 - Finish your Highlight Reel construction, export to your GNARBOX, and then color correct the entire Highlight Reel all at once.
 This is a less precise method, but speeds up the process, especially if you just want to do general overall adjustments.

-Pro Tip: shooting using a "flat" color profile will allow you more control when your color correcting.
+Pro Tip: shooting using a "flat" color profile will allow you more control when you're color correcting.
 Different cameras have different names for this: GoPro calls it Protune, DJI calls it D-Log or Cine-Log.
 I've written a whole article on flat color profiles for a variety of cameras here.
 Check it out for a more in-depth understanding and to give yourself the ultimate level of control when color correcting in the GNARBOX app!

 Kat is the Community Manager at GNARBOX.
 Talk to her about Sony cameras, adventure photography and video editing with the GNARBOX!
 You can see her personal work at instagram.com/kat.greenbaum and vimeo.com/kgreenbaum.